jtuoa/Deep-Polarized-HDRreconstruction/README.md

 Training code will be added soon.

 ### Supplementary materials
-Due to the space limit, we provide more visual comparisons in the supplementary material.
+Due to the space limit, we provide more visual comparisons in the supplementary material PDF.
 Namely, we provide more qualitative results on: 1) PFHDRNet and its variants.
 2) PFHDRNet and the state-of-the-art methods.

 ## Reference
 If you find this work useful in your research, please cite: